9 Intro to Linux Administration

 is counted as a line.

-, was introduced in 2013, and is a popular part of the {tidyverse}
+package in 2013 and is a popular part of the {tidyverse}

-pipe was inspired by both the Unix (Linux) pipe and the pipe operator in the F#
+pipe was itself inspired by pipe operators from Unix (Linux) and the F#

 programming language.